qoherent/ria-hub-docs/docs/content/.Installation/from-package.en-us.md

 ### Gentoo Linux

-The rolling release distribution has [Gitea](https://packages.gentoo.org/packages/www-apps/gitea) in their official community repository and package updates are provided with new Gitea releases.
+The rolling release distribution has [RIA Hub](https://packages.gentoo.org/packages/www-apps/gitea) in their official community repository and package updates are provided with new RIA Hub releases.

 ```sh
 emerge gitea -va